If you have a compost heap or bin in your garden, it’s likely using one of two methods: hot composting or cold composting.

 Distribution of finished compost | Finished compost is distributed throughout the heap/bin. | More likely to have unfinished materials in the outer areas of the compost heap. |

-First, in hot composting bacteria breaks down the organic material super quickly.
+Hot composting bacteria breaks down much of the organic material super quickly.
 This can take many months off the composting process.
 Cold composting can easily take a year or more.

 However, do bear in mind that the compost is not ready to be used after the heat has dissipated.
 Claims you see of compost being made in 18 days refer to the first part of the process – not the curing stage.
 See 5 Reasons to Mature Your Compost for Longer for more info.

-You can compost a lot of things with a hot compost heap.
+You can compost a wider range of materials with a hot compost heap, including meat.
 (I’ve even composted dead chickens – when I turned the heap, the only thing I found were a couple of bones.)

 In contrast, you have to take more care with cold composting, as the material won’t be broken down as quickly.
 Compost the wrong things and you run an increased risk of smells, pathogens and vermin.
 As we’ve seen, it also helps hot composting if you break down materials – this is not required with cold composting.

-Hot composting also kills a lot of pathogens quickly!
+Hot composting kills a lot of pathogens quickly.
 However, it’s worth remembering that compost controls pathogens in a number of ways – and heat is only one of them.

 If you are using materials from outside your garden and kitchen, herbicides and pesticides can be a problem.
 Hot composting can really speed up the process of getting rid of some.
 However, even hot composting doesn’t get rid of all pesticides and herbicides.